alex35469/Flow-Scheduling-for-video-Streaming/README.md

 ### Future Work
 - Provide a better model of the channel (For now, only compute the transmission delay as a product of the frame size and the bandwith)
 - Integrate real network traces and frame arrival to compare the real world to the simulator
+- Include a buffer occupancy metric that tells how full is the buffer for each streamer after a `playback()` call
+- Make the simulation faster (introduce a scale time variable to speedup the arrival rate of frame)
 - Design a scheduler that can beat the simple FIFO scheduler based on a predefined QoE function.